 Starring two of the greatest actors Hollywood has ever produced, Robert de Niro and Al Pacino, ‘Heat’ has become synonymous to the heist genre all through these years and has achieved cult status among the cinema-lovers.
 The diner scene between De Niro’s Neil McCauley and Pacino’s Lt.
 Hanna is often debated as one of the finest scenes in cinema history.
-Not only does Micheal Mann tells us a knitted and engaging story about the clash between a master criminal and a police lieutenant, but he also clearly makes us feel the darkness within the characters pass through via meticulous scenes.
+Not only does Michael Mann tell us an engaging story about the clash between a master criminal and a police lieutenant, but he also clearly makes us feel the darkness within the characters pass through via meticulously crafted scenes.

 Read More: Best Friendship Movies of All Time

 7. Lock, Stock and Two Smoking Barrels (1998)

 ‘Lock, Stock and Two Smoking Barrels’ is all about petty criminal buddies Eddie, Tom, Soap and Bacon.
 Owing to Eddie’s penchant for card games, they end up betting a hundred thousand pounds to Harry’s three-card game and end up losing heavily, which also leaves them in Harry’s debt of a five hundred thousand pounds.
 While Harry threatens Eddie to repay him within a week, Eddie and his buddies plan on stealing from the thieves next door.
 The thieves are planning to steal a drug stash which is conveniently smuggled in shoe boxes.
 There’s another subplot involving two double barrel antique guns, which Harry seeks to possess.
 Confusion, chaos and ample fun follow thereafter.
 ‘Lock, Stock and Two Smoking Barrels’ is a timeless classic and its storyline has inspired many other movies, more notably the Bollywood movie ‘Phir Hera Pheri’.